SamiaAurin/inventory_management/README.md

 ### Admin Interface
 - Navigate to: [http://localhost:8000/admin](http://localhost:8000/admin).
 - Log in using your superuser credentials.
-  - Set up a superuser for accessing the Django Admin (See the pdf)
+  - Set up a superuser for accessing the Django Admin (Download **Assignment 06.pdf** pdf for better understanding.)
 - Key actions you can perform in the Admin interface:
   - Add, update, or delete **Locations**, **Accommodations** and **Localize accommodations**.
   - Assign user roles and manage permissions.